To become accredited, and join the Good Employer Network, interested organisations need to meet the Good Employer Charter

 The Charter represents practical ways by which Croydon businesses can contribute to creating a strong local economy.

-The Charter seeks to create flexible hiring and more sustainable employment opportunities in the borough
+The Charter seeks to create sustainable local employment and training opportunities in Croydon.

-The Charter seeks to support small businesses and promote local business opportunities.
+The Charter seeks to support Croydon's small businesses and promote local supply chain opportunities.

-Buy Local will be supported by the Value Croydon programme.
-Value Croydon's ambition is to build buyer-supplier relationships, provide commissioning and procurement support and ensure business opportunities are visible and accessible to the local market (the Value Croydon website is currently under development).
+Buy Croydon is supported by Value Croydon which aims to build buyer-supplier relationships, provide commissioning and procurement support and ensure business opportunities are visible and accessible to the local market.
+For more information about Value Croydon, please visit the Value Croydon website.